gtully/jboss-amq-quickstarts/helloworld-jms-amqp/README.md

-helloworld-jms: Helloworld JMS Example
+helloworld-jms-amqp: Helloworld JMS Example
 ======================
 Author: AMQ Team
 Level: Beginner
-Technologies: JMS
+Technologies: JMS, AMQP
-Summary: The `helloworld-jms` quickstart demonstrates the use of the Java Messaging Service API with JBoss A-MQ.
+Summary: The `helloworld-jms-amqp` quickstart demonstrates the use of the Java Messaging Service API with AMQP and JBoss A-MQ.
 Target Product: JBoss A-MQ
 Source: <https://github.com/jboss-developer/jboss-amq-quickstarts/>

 What is it?
 -----------

-The `helloworld-jms` quickstart demonstrates the use of the JMS API with Red Hat JBoss A-MQ.
+The `helloworld-jms-amqp` quickstart demonstrates the use of the JMS API with AMQP and Red Hat JBoss A-MQ.

-It contains a single main line with a message producer that sends a message to a queue named `queue` and a consumer that receives that message.
+It contains a single jndi properties file that directs the InitialContext lookup in the code from the 'helloworld-jms' example to use the qpid-jms-client ConnectionFactory and the AMQP transport on JBoss A-MQ.
+This quickstart has no code!
+It reuses the code from helloworld-jms.
+JMS APIs are protocol agnostic.

 System requirements
 -------------------